-We here in the Office of the Registrar understand that reading your transcript can be a bit confusing.
-Therefore, we have put together the following information to help you better understand your transcript.
-We hope that you find this information to be both helpful and informative, and as always, if you have any questions, comments, or concerns, please feel free to contact us at your earliest convenience, and we will be glad to assist you!
+The following information is provided to help you better understand your transcript.
+We hope that you find this information to be both helpful and informative, and as always, if you have any questions, comments, or concerns, please feel free to contact us and we will be glad to assist you!

 The University of Northern Iowa is fully accredited by the Commission of Institutions of Higher Education of the Northern Central Association of Colleges and Schools.
 For more information about North Central Association accreditation, please contact the NCA at (312) 263-0456 or review their website